Your Housing Options

 - As a continuing student, you can increase your chances of receiving a graduate housing assignment by making your preferences as broad and inclusive as you can.
 Take care to prioritize your choices during the application process

-Continuing Student–Family assignments granted in the spring allocation are renewable.
+Continuing Student–Family assignments in Eastgate and Westgate granted in the fall allocation are renewable.
 Next year, when it’s time to reapply, you will have the opportunity to renew your housing assignment.
 You do not have to reapply to the housing allocation process.

 Improving Your Chances

 - You should rank only those residences where you would like to live.